Ali-Mikael/Pen-testing/h4-cert.md

 # C) PortSwigger Labs: [Reflected XSS](<https://portswigger.net/web-security/cross-site-scripting/reflected/lab-html-context-nothing-encoded>)
 **Description**
-- Lab contains a simple reflected cross-site scripting vulnerability in the search functionality
+- There's a simple reflected cross-site scripting vulnerability present in the **search functionality**

 **Objective**
 - Perform a cross-site scripting attack that calls the `alert` function

-This one is pretty simple as it's just demonstrating the basic logic behind the vulnerability.
+## Reflecting

-We first test that the webpage is vulnerable by using a very basic HTML tag and insert the following:
+We start by poking the search functionality with a very basic HTML (bold) tag:
 ```html
 <b>test</b>
 ```